jeroenterheerdt/HAsmartirrigation/README.md

 - Automatic weather data update: If enabled specify how often sensor update should happen (minutes, hours, days).
 Warning: weatherdata update time must be on or after calculation time!

 #### ZONES
 Specify one or more irrigation zones here.
-The integration calculates irrigation duration per zone, depending on size, throughput, state, module and sensor mapping.
+The integration calculates irrigation duration per zone, depending on size, throughput, state, module and sensor group.
 A zone can be _disabled_ (so it doesn't do anything), _automatic_ or _manual_.
 If in automatic, duration is automatically calculated.
 If in manual, you specify the duration yourself.
 If disabled, the zone is not included in any calculation.

 > **When entering any values in the configuration of this integration, keep in mind that the integration will expect inches, sq ft, gallons, gallons per minute, or mm, m<sup>2</sup>, liters, liters per minute respectively depending on the settings in Home Assistant (imperial vs metric system).